Hadar301/tools-selector/README.md

 2. Additional test that counted the total tokens shows dramatic decrease of ~69%.

-3. The mean time per prompt is ~29% higher for the Filtering Agent (104.93 sec vs 81.25 sec).
-This overhead comes from the BM25 search step that runs before each agent call.
-However, in production environments with API-based LLMs, the token reduction would likely offset this overhead, as fewer tokens mean faster inference and lower costs.

 ## Restrictions
 * I run this program locally using LM-Studio LLM `meta-llama-3.1-8b-instruct-128k` on a M4 Mac.